Stanislaus County Voters' Choices

 After the completion of all required consultation meetings, the plan will be amended after consideration of the public's feedback.
 The EAP will be submitted to the Secretary of State's office for review and approval.
 However, feedback and recommendations to this plan and future efforts will be accepted at any time.

-Review the proposed Election Administration Plans.
-Last updated on June 23, 2021:
+Review the proposed Election Administration Plans made public on December 20, 2021.

 To submit your feedback, please complete the EAP Feedback Form and return it by: